aws/aws-encryption-sdk-python/examples/README.md

 ## APIs

-The AWS Encryption SDK provides two high-level APIs: one-shot APIs that process the entire operation in memory and streaming APIs.
+The AWS Encryption SDK provides two high-level APIs: one-step APIs that process the entire operation in memory and streaming APIs.

 You can find examples that demonstrate these APIs